Keynote address: Merger control and regulatory updates in Australia M&A

 Regional update: Riding the M&A wave

 Australian M&A activity in 2021 hit record-breaking levels across the board, spurred on by low funding costs, growing ESG considerations and high volumes of private capital.
 According to Dealogic data, Australian-announced deals amounted to $318 billion in 2021.
-Whether 2022 will be the bumper year that 2021 was remains to be seen, but all signs point towards continued M&A growth in the region despite ongoing geopolitical and macroeconomic concerns, as well as expected volatility in the market.
-Our panel of esteemed M&A experts will offer their insights into the opportunities the market has to offer.
+Whilst 2022 sees a slowdown in M&A growth in the region in light of ongoing geopolitical and macroeconomic concerns, as well as expected volatility in the market, our panel of esteemed M&A experts will offer their insights into the opportunities the market has to offer.

-- What were the drivers behind the mega-deal activity in 2021, and can 2022 carry the same level of momentum?
+- What were the drivers behind the mega-deal activity in 2021, and what is the extent of the downturn in 2022?

 - What are the current themes and trends that are dominating Australian M&A, and which sectors have come out on top?